Skip to Content

 Do

-• Configure the correct timezone before reviewing logs or audit events — timestamps depend on this setting
+• Configure the correct timezone before reviewing logs or audit events — all timestamps depend on this setting

 Don't

-• Don't enable maintenance mode without notifying your users first — they will be locked out of the dashboard
+• Don't enable maintenance mode without notifying your users first — they will be locked out of the dashboard immediately

 FAQ